 Available jobs vary by region though.
 In Boston, medical assistants, paralegals and web developers are among the high-growth occupations, according to the Executive Office of Labor and Workforce Development.
 Head to the Cape and Islands, and you'll find veterinary technologists, nursing assistants and HVAC technicians have the hot jobs there.

-Why is Massachusetts good for vocational schools?
+Why is Massachusetts Good for Vocational/Technical Schools?

-Being able to start a new job quickly is a key reason to consider technical schools in Massachusetts.
+Being able to start a new job quickly is a key reason to consider trade schools in Massachusetts.
 You may be able to finish your education in anywhere from a few months to two years, depending on what you study.
 And less time in the classroom can mean lower tuition costs.

 Vocational schools in Massachusetts also do a good job of ensuring their graduates are able to put their skills to work.
 U.S. Department of Education data notes 79 percent of postsecondary graduates from career technical programs are placed in careers or are pursuing additional education within six months of graduation.
 Overall, nearly 61,000 postsecondary students are enrolled in career technical education programs, and it could be the right choice for you too.